 Ever since then, I have tried to reach them via phone (the number had changed) and even in person, as I tried to recollect the neighborhood they might have lived in when I moved to Baltimore in 2003.
-Twenty one years later, my memory now fails me.
+Twenty two years later, memory now fails me.
 I vaguely remember their faces but not their names.
 However, I will never forget their genuine act of kindness and the altruism they showed towards me, a total stranger.
 I am indebted, forever.
-As Maya Angelou says.
-"I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."
+Maya Angelou's words ring true when she says, "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."

 As I was parting ways with them, I asked how I could repay their kindness.
 They simply said “by paying it forward”.
 They had told me they both grew up in an ashram in Southern India.
 The husband was an orphan and had been raised by the yogis of the ashram.
 They had both been taught to lead life with compassion (Karuna) and be of service (Seva) to others.
 They had embodied the spirit of living a yogic life, using the tools of Karma Yoga (Yoga of action) and passing goodwill to the people around them.

 I learnt the true meaning of gratitude that day and over the years, being compassionate, thankful and thoughtful has become an essential part of who I am.
-Once settled, I tried helping as many new students at my university on their arrival at the campus, as I could.
-Giving back certainly feels great!
+Once settled, I tried helping as many new students on at my university campus as I could.
+Giving back always feels great!

-Gratitude can be felt but also be cultivated.
+Gratitude can be experienced but also be cultivated.
 Maintaining a gratitude journal, acknowledging others for their help, mindfulness meditation and back-door strategies like mental subtraction have been advocated to boost happiness.

 In the same spirit, I would like to thank all of you for taking the time to read my blogs and listen to my stories:).
-Its been a year since I started blogging and have thoroughly enjoyed writing!
+It's been a year since I started blogging and have thoroughly enjoyed the process!
 I truly appreciate your comments, interactions and discussions.